microsoft/language-server-protocol/versions/protocol-1-x.md

 ## Language Server Protocol

 The language server protocol defines a set of JSON-RPC request, response and notification messages which are exchanged using the above base protocol.
-This sections starts descibing basic JSON structures used in the protocol.
+This section starts describing basic JSON structures used in the protocol.
 The document uses TypeScript interfaces to describe these.
-Bases on the basic JSON structures the actual requests with their responses and the notifications are described.
+Based on the basic JSON structures, the actual requests with their responses and the notifications are described.

 ### Basic JSON Structures